Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 It may seem a little pedantic, but it does make a difference!

-20. Price Accordingly
+20. Price accordingly

+Different rates may apply depending on where you live and your current situation.
 A general guideline would be to check the other photographers around you based on their level of expertise.

 Headshot photography prices shouldn’t be too low as they require you to edit the photos individually.
+Make sure that it will be worth your time and effort.

 Some people provide packages that include the following: